 Power from water, either running or falling, has been used as a source of energy for hundreds of years, as far back as ancient Egypt.
 Water wheels, water mills, water irrigation systems, and water clocks are all known to have been used in the past.
 Hydro power has been used for transportation of barges and other large cargo up and down hills through the use of canals.
 Turbines, or water motors, were developed in the mid 1800s and are still often used in today’s green technology.

 Benefits of Hydro-Power

-- Hydro power does not add a significant amount of carbon back into the environment, which makes it a generally clean form of sustainable energy.
+- Doesn’t add a significant amount of carbon back into the environment, which makes it a generally clean form of sustainable energy.

-- The water for hydro power is not actually consumed in any way, which makes it sort of an unending resource.
+- The water is not actually consumed in any way, which makes it sort of an unending resource.

 - If the hydro power plant has a dam, it can be used to conserve water for times of higher demand.

 - Water is recycled naturally through the rain cycle and can be reused repeatedly.

 - No fossil fuels are used in the production.

 - Water power is a controllable energy source which can be sped up or slowed down depending upon needs.